meredithspalmer/NatGeo-AI/MegaDetector.md

    - [VWMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html): Free for personal use, but hasn't been update in a while (may run into compatibility issues with newer macOS); less user-friendly than Parallels
    - [VirtualBox](https://www.virtualbox.org/): Also free, and also not quite as easy to use as Parallels

-I will be using Parallels to demonstrate how to upload your MegaDetector results into Timelapse; **for this workshop, I recommend downloading the free trial of [Parallels](https://www.parallels.com/products/desktop/welcome-trial/)** and exploring alternative options if this is a tool you will be using in the future.
+**For this workshop, I recommend downloading the free trial of [Parallels](https://www.parallels.com/products/desktop/welcome-trial/)** and exploring alternative options if this is a tool you will be using in the future.

 4. **Timelapse**: Download and install Timelapse according to the instructions on the [Timelapse website](https://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.Download2).

 ## 1. Camera trap data

-A sample of camera trap image data can be found here ... store on your computer WHERE Use your own data if also store HOW
+Download and extract **this zipped file**.
+Store the images in a folder on your Desktop called "cameratrap_images".

-If interested in playing around with more camera trap data, you can find public repositiories at LILA SCIENCE --> link
+Feel free to use your own camera trap data if you have it!
+For purposes of this demonstration, we recommend using <50 images (for fast processing time).
+Either copy a sample of your data to a folder on your Desktop as per above or be sure to update the file directory structure in the following code to point the program to where your files are stored.

 ## 2. Download MegaDetector

 We'll be working with the latest version of MegaDetector (MDv5b) for this workshop.
 - Create a folder on your Desktop called 'megadetector'
 - Download [MDv5b](https://github.com/microsoft/CameraTraps/releases/download/v5.0/md_v5b.0.0.pt) to this folder

 ## 3. Clone git files